 - Alternatives to Deep Foundation Systems

-SDI’s shaft division delivers more than 20 years of experience in mine shaft development.
+SDI's large diameter shaft company delivers more than 20 years of experience in mine shaft development.
 Today, we are currently pregrouting shafts to depths approaching 2,000 feet.
 Tunnel contractors are using this unrivaled expertise to meet the growing demands for larger diameter ventilation and access shaft development.

 SDI small diameter shafts provide underground operations with the shortest possible route to the surface.
 Utilities, such as electrical power, pneumatics (air) and communications, can be transported or generated above ground and then dropped straight down the utility shaft for distribution as required.